 The Beautiful, Brazen Brightwell Series, book 2

-Would a potential suitor be bolder if he were told the object of his desire had only six months to live?
+Would a potential suitor be bolder if he were told the lie that the object of his desire had only six months to live?

 Sweet, pretty Thea Brightwell’s dull, quiet life with her crotchety aunt is about to be turned upside down by a visit to Bath and a chance encounter with handsome Mr Grayling.

 However, the fledgeling affair is quickly nipped in the bud by Thea’s aunt who has no intention of losing her unpaid nurse and companion, while Mr Grayling regretfully acknowledges he needs to marry an heiress to restore his family’s crumbling fortunes.